 He caught himself before he said something uncontrollable to her just as she was leaving the living room.
 Why was he so concerned about it?
 She needed to know he loved her, right?

-Because the truth was, he wanted nothing more than to have her say those words in return.
+The truth was, he wanted nothing more than to have her say those words in return.